akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 3. Choose your integration frequency
 4. Explore our API reference
 5. Think about your architecture
-6. Ochestrate your global connector
+6. Orchestrate your global connector

 Those steps are detailed below, illustrated by our tutotrial example.